Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: Discussion

 \section{Discussion}

 The findings of this SLR have been presented in the previous section with respect to the RQs.
-We summarised all the findings in a mind map, as shown in Figure \ref{fig:Taxonomyall}.
-We will now review these findings and consider potential areas for further investigation.
+We consolidate and visualize all the findings in a mind map, as shown in Figure \ref{fig:Taxonomyall}.
+With these findings in mind, it is opportune to discuss the outcomes and contemplate potential avenues for future exploration and investigation.